massma/website/website-src/eaee-ta-resources.md

 -   Once we are all back in Mudd, create a department library where we share books.
 Also include an undergraduate textbook section and give the undergrads access. (thanks Ian!).
+-   Communally (through feedback or otherwise) refine & redesign the website, streamlining as needed

 ### General EAEE TA resources (not course-specific)